War Machine: In other media

 War Machine has been featured as a character in the Marvel Cinematic Universe.
 This version of Rhodes begins as the military liaison to Stark Industries as well as Tony Stark's best friend, and he serves as the responsible character who acts as a foil to Stark's impulsiveness.
 He first appeared in the franchise's inaugural film, Iron Man (2008), played by Terrence Howard.
 Howard was replaced by Don Cheadle, who played the character in Iron Man 2 (2010), Iron Man 3 (2013), Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Avengers: Infinity War (2018), Captain Marvel (2019), Avengers: Endgame (2019), The Falcon and the Winter Soldier (2021), What If...?
 (2021), and Secret Invasion (2023).
-He’s set to have his own standalone film in the franchise, titled Armor Wars.
+Rhodes is set to have his own standalone film in the franchise, titled Armor Wars.
 Adaptations of War Machine have appeared in various animated television series either as a supporting character to Iron Man or in guest appearances on programs about other Marvel superheroes.